viodotcom/ml-engineer-assignment/README.md

 The overal purpose is to prepare a scalable end to end machine learning pipeline that our data scientist can easily plugin in and update given some training files and some inference python file.

-We want you to be able to use any orchestration tool of choice (but we would favour Metaflow or step function)
+We want you to be able to use any orchestration tool of choice (but we would favour Metaflow)

 The assignment is divided in 2 parts, the first one focused on end to end training to batch inference.
 The second part is mainly focused on how you would monitor the model relative to business and model metrics such that we have a model that keep performing since the model is going to be mission critical.

->**_NOTE_**: The environment that we provide for the assignment and the examples in it use Terraform to create the infrastructure and Python for the Lambda functions.
+>**_NOTE_**: The environment that we provide for the assignment and the examples in it use Docker-compose and Terraform to create the infrastructure and Python for most other things.
 However, you are free to choose your own tools for this assignment.
-For example, if you feel more comfortable using the AWS CLI to the create the infrastructure or you prefer to use Go in your Lambda functions, that's perfectly fine.
-Just remember that, in that case, you may need to install other tools in the `client` docker container and adapt the provided scripts.
+Just remember that, in that case, you may need to install other tools you will need to update the docker compose to reflect your tools and resources.

 ### Part 1 - Create an end to end pipeline for inference on the training script